 School sores appear as a flat, yellow, crusty or moist patches on the skin (see image), usually on exposed parts of the body such as the face and legs.
 The sores are often greater than 1cm in diameter.

-Diagnosis is based on clinical presentation.
+Diagnosis is based on examination of the sores.
 Dry, cracked skin serves as an area for growth of the Streptococcus and Staphylococcus bacteria.